 Help on setting up your greenhouse

-If you choose to assemble your greenhouse yourself, take particular care in getting things level, because if posts and frames aren’t level, it will be very difficult to fit the panes in.
+If you choose to assemble your greenhouse yourself, take particular care in getting things level.
+If posts and frames aren’t level, it will be very difficult to fit the panes in.

 - Verify levels from the ground up, even the foundations should be level.

-- The base of the greenhouse guides the rest of the frame and panes, so leveling the base perfectly is critical from the very first step.
+- The base of the greenhouse guides the rest of the frame and panes.
+Leveling the base perfectly is critical from the very first step.

 Choosing screws and fixtures

-Some greenhouse kits are assembled with stainless steel nuts and bolts and this of course provides for a greater strength, because steel can be tightened well and it will not rust.
+Some greenhouse kits are assembled with stainless steel nuts and bolts.
+This of course provides for a greater strength, because steel can be tightened well and it will not rust.

-Other kits are delivered with aluminum screws, and since aluminum is a ductile metal, it cannot be tightened as much, otherwise the screws might break and the strength will be compromised.
+Other kits are delivered with aluminum screws.
+Since aluminum is a ductile metal, it cannot be tightened as much, or the screws might break and strength will be compromised.